yuma-dev/clip-library/README.md

 Clip Library was born out of a need for a comprehensive clip management solution that bridges the gap between powerful recording software like OBS Studio and user-friendly clip management tools.
 While OBS Studio excels at capturing high-quality clips, it lacks built-in features for easy trimming, organizing, and exporting.
 On the other hand, solutions like Steelseries GG Moments, while user-friendly, have limitations such as:

+ - Lack of support for videos not made by their own software
  - Lack of automatic consistent desktop capture
  - Limited support for large clip libraries
  - Intrusive watermarks